-While each utility knows the usage level of customers participating in low-income programs and their distribution within applicable service classes, utility load research samples are not designed to produce statistically significant findings for low-income customers or any other customer demographic group.
+While each utility knows the usage level of customers participating in low-income programs and their distribution within applicable service classes, utility load research samples are not designed to produce statistically significant results that would support inferences for low-income customers or any other customer demographic group.
+Key demographics may include income, renters that pay for electricity, and homeowners.
+This type of information would need to be extracted from load research data, census data, utility specific studies, and studies at other utilities.

-The specific steps necessary to perform the bill impact study, after revenue neutral rates have been developed, are as follows:
+The specific steps necessary to perform the bill impact study are as follows: